Triads

 Ending Well

 Celebrate together!
 Praise God for the relationships built, life transformation witnessed, and successes together.
 Get together to celebrate over one last meal and to pray for one another.
-If the next steps involve forming new triad relationships, pray for discernment as you seek out new members.
+If the next steps involve forming new Triad relationships, pray for discernment as you seek out new members.